-Outside Audit & Supervisory Board Members' Relationship with the Company (2)

-Name Designation as Independent Supplementary Explanation of the Relationship Reasons of Appointment Masaya Ishida 0 In the past, Mr. Ishida worked for the Sumitomo Mitsui Banking Corporation, one of the Company's banks.
-Although the Company maintains an outstanding loan from the bank in question, the loan balance was less than 4.7% of Company's total assets as of the end of the fiscal year ended March 2024.
-Mr. Ishida has a wealth of experience over many years in financial institutions, earning considerable knowledge regarding finance and accounting.
-Accordingly, it is our judgment that Mr. Ishida has the ability to appropriately execute the duties of an outside member of the Audit & Supervisory Board and we have therefore appointed him to this role.
-In the past, Mr. Ishida worked for the Sumitomo Mitsui Banking Corporation, one of the Company's banks.
-However, the Company maintains a high shareholder's equity ratio and a sound financial structure.
-We do not rely heavily on borrowings from financial institutions, resulting in minimal impact of financial institutions on Company management.
-Furthermore, Mr.Ishida has no personal relationships, equity relationships, business relationships, or other interests in the Company.
-Therefore, we consider him to be an outside member of the Audit & Supervisory Board having no potential conflicts of interest with our general shareholders.
+Outside Aud lit & Supervisory Board Members' Relationship with the Comp pany (2) Updated Name Designation as Independent Supplementary Explanation of the Relationship Reasons of Appointmen t Masaya Ishida 0 In the past, Mr. Ishida worked for the Sumitomo Mitsui Banking Corporation, one of the Company's banks.
+Although the Company maintains an outstanding loan from the bank in question, the loan balance was less than 3.7% of Company's total assets as of the end of the fiscal year ended March 2025.
+Mr. Ishida has a wealth of experience or years in financial institutions, earning con- knowledge regarding finance and accoun- Accordingly, it is our judgment that Mr. the ability to appropriately execute the or outside member of the Audit & Supervi- and we have therefore appointed him to the past, he worked for the Sumitomo M Banking Corporation, one of the Compa- However, the Company maintains a hig shareholder's equity ratio and a sound f structure.
+We do not rely heavily on bor from financial institutions, resulting in to impact of financial institutions on Comp management.
+With the exception of his ownership of Company, He has no personal relationships, or interests in the Company. onsiderable nting.
+Ishida has duties of an sory Board this role.
+In Aitsui any's banks. h inancial rowings minimal pany shares in the nips, equity

-Mr. Matsui has a wealth of experience and knowledge in legal matters.
+Gan Matsui 0 Mr. Matsui has a wealth of experience and knowledge in legal matters.
 Accordingly, it is our judgment that Mr. Matsui has the ability to execute the duties of an outside member of the Audit & Supervisory Board and we have consequently appointed him to this role.
-With the exception of his stock ownership in the Company, Mr. Matsui has no personal relationships, equity relationships, business relationships, or other interests in the Company.
-Therefore, we consider Mr. Matsui to be an outside director having no potential conflicts of interest with our general shareholders.
+With the exception of his stock ownership in the Company, He has no personal relationships, equity relationships, business relationships, or other interests in the Company.
+Therefore, we consider him to be an outside director having no potential conflicts of interest with our general shareholders. --------------- --- --